Home > Personal Injury Legal Services > QLD Workplace Injury Lawyers Brisbane > Employer Duty of Care QLD

 Going to work every day is challenging enough without enduring a dodgy work environment.
 In Queensland, you have the legal right to be protected from workplace injuries, including mental health conditions.
-Workplace Health and Safety (WHS) laws protect workers’ welfare, health, and safety.
+That’s because Workplace Health and Safety (WHS) laws protect workers’ welfare, health, and safety.

-Your employer’s primary duty of care is to provide you with a safe, healthy workplace.
-This reasonable care obligation encompasses a wide range of safety responsibilities.
-Your boss cannot simply ensure that all the onsite equipment is secure and risk-free.
+Your boss cannot simply ensure that all the on-site equipment is secure and risk-free.
 Employer responsibilities also include providing sufficient training and education to ensure all workers have the necessary skills to do their jobs safely and reduce the risk of work accidents, injury and health risks.

 Your employer’s duty of care obligations include the following:

 You could have the legal right to seek workplace compensation when you have been physically or psychologically harmed or acquired an illness due to employer negligence.
-Contact our work injury lawyers to learn about your rights to make a negligence claim.
-It’s free to know where you stand.

 The Work Health and Safety Act 2011 assigns all persons operating a business a principal duty to manage health and safety risks by identifying and removing them to the extent reasonably practicable.
 This safety legislation extends to all employers, principal contractors, self-employed, designers, manufacturers, suppliers, and importers of workplace structures and substances.